Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Method

 The (so-called shell) model $\mu$ is based on leptonic emission from a thin shell in a $\beta$-model, as described in \Coma, \Stack, and \ComaB.
-The two free parameters describing the shock emission are its (normalised) radius $\tau_s$, and the CRE acceleration rate $\xi_e\dot{m}$.
-Another (so called planar) model we consider assumes that accretion is confined to the plane of the sky, so the emission takes the form of a ring; this uses the same two free parameters (\ComaB).
+The two free parameters describing the shock emission are its (normalized) radius $\tau_s$, and the CRE acceleration rate $\xi_e\dot{m}$.
+Another (so called planar) model we consider assumes that accretion is confined to the plane of the sky, so the emission takes the form of a ring; this model uses the same two free parameters (\ComaB).
 We also consider a one-parameter model, in which the parameter $\xi_e\dot{m}=0.6\%$ is fixed on the mean value inferred from the stacking of LAT clusters (\Stack).

-Such \gama-ray analyses were tested and calibrated in {\Stack} using large control catalogues, with mock clusters redistributed on the sky.
+Such \gama-ray analyses were tested and calibrated in {\Stack} using large control catalogs, with mock clusters redistributed on the sky.
 Convergence tests for all analysis parameters were carried out using a sample of 112 clusters (including A2319 and A2142) and a large mock sample.
-In particular, parameters pertaining to the discretisation resolution, point source removal, and foreground modeling, were shown to be well behaved.
+In particular, parameters pertaining to the discretization resolution, point source removal, and foreground modeling, were shown to be well behaved.

-In the above method, we analyse the \gama-ray data around A2319 and around A2142 (the \gama-ray signal from Coma was analysed in {\ComaB}).
-Flux profiles are shown in Figures \ref{fig:A2319_flux} (for A2319) and \ref{fig:A2142_flux} (for A2419), and the corresponding significance profiles are presented in Figures \ref{fig:A2319_significance} (A2319) and \ref{fig:A2142_significance} (A2142).
+In the above method, we analyze the \gama-ray data around A2319 and around A2142 (the \gama-ray signal from Coma was analyzed in {\ComaB}).
+The radial profiles of the excess significance are presented in Figures \ref{fig:A2319_significance} (A2319) and \ref{fig:A2142_significance} (A2142).
 In both clusters, we find a \gama-ray excess in the vicinity of the virial radius, and in close proximity to the shock location inferred from SZ.
 We then repeat the analysis when using the high precision localisation of the virial shock by the SZ data, as a prior for the \gama-ray analysis.
 Joint likelihood analyses are also carried out.